Industry Trends

 Here’s what else to know about these trends:

 Seasoned web users have become quite savvy at navigating the multiple channels, offers, and companies vying for their attention, whether in B2B or B2C spaces.
-Alongside digital marketing tactics like ABM, personalization, and overall optimization, content marketing is essential to build an always-on program that educates and builds trust with prospects and customers.
+Content marketing is essential in building an always-on program that educates and builds trust with prospects and customers.

 This includes thought leadership, which can help brands stand out with a strong point of view, interesting or new data points, or deep education around a new or emerging technology or other topics.
 Prospects want to be engaged, and they’ll quickly navigate away from fluff or inauthentic content.
 Personalization also plays a role — a B2B company’s content can easily be segmented and tailored to different audiences, for example, and brands can stand out with fresh, engaging content, particularly for decision-maker and C-suite executive audiences.

 Generally, B2B brands these days have to tell interesting, SEO-informed stories to attract the attention of buyers.
-The range of formats and channels has expanded, and experimentation and testing can help digital marketers figure out which is best for their brand and audience, whether that’s LinkedIn articles, carousels, white papers and e-books, webinars, in-person events, case studies, or other options.
+The range of formats and channels has expanded, and experimentation and testing can help digital marketers figure out which is best for their brand and audience, whether that’s LinkedIn articles, carousels, email newsletters, white papers and e-books, webinars, in-person events, case studies, or other options.
+Thought leadership has also expanded beyond print into video and events formats.
+B2B marketers working on content and thought leadership have to consider authenticity and voice in their work with the rise of generative AI, but also consider scale and speed to stay ahead.

 Here’s what else to know about content marketing and thought leadership for B2B this year: